We look after and maintain 133 reservoirs across Yorkshire.

 During a bloom the water may look green, blue-green or greenish-brown, there may be a musty, earthy or grassy odour and the water may become less clear.
 Scums can also form on the surface of the water, which may be blue-green, grey-green or greenish-brown and there may also be foaming along the shoreline.

-Where blue-green algae is present, or there are warning signs in place, visitors are urged to avoid any contact with the water and to be especially careful not to let pets or children near the water.
-Do not let your dog drink the water or swim in it.
+Where blue-green algae is present, or there are warning signs in place, visitors are urged to take the following precautions:

 The standard of your treated drinking water is not affected by blue-green algae.
 Further information is available here.

 We like our customers to enjoy our land - but it's important that people act responsibly too.